maratoid/pipeline-demo-kind/README.md

 # pipeline-demo-kind
-Using a kind cluster with pipeline-library
+Using a kind cluster with pipeline-library.

 Opening a PR to this repo will result in a Jenkins job starting that will: